MilkyTT/MilkyTT.github.io/_posts/2025-05-07-motivation.md

 ---

 ### Project Focus

-[What kind of project are you planning to build?
-Give it a working title and briefly describe what it is (e.g., a game, simulation, interactive story).
-What makes it interesting or challenging?]
 My project is working with given data and modifying them using Visual Studio Code, the Python app, Git, and GitHub.
 First, I had to download Visual Studio Code, the latest Python app, and create a GitHub account.
 Git already came with my computer, so I did not need to install that.
 I linked Python to Visual code and then linked Jupyter notebook to Visual Studio Code.
 I then tested the installed pandas, which is a data analysis module.
 I then dded the microproject to remotely to my repository.
 I then fetched the initial files by running the commands provided.
 My working title is Data Science MicroProjects.
 I started my first microproject on data science (i.e., Trends in High School GPAs).
 I am able to read the data and explored the High School GPAs dataset.
 I will do the analysis and the visualization the next day.
 I am interested because data science became a needed skill in the future and my future major, Bioengineering.
 The challenge was getting everything set up.
 Installing the required apps took me a lot of time, especially when I was getting errors because I did not finish installing the necessary apps and modules.